 Teaching of British Values

-The government set out its definition of British values in the 2011 Prevent Strategy, and the Prime Minister has reiterated these values this year.
+The government set out its definition of British values in the 2011 Prevent Strategy, and these values continue to remain high on all school agendas.
 At Shaw Primary Academy, these values are reinforced regularly and in the following ways: